Luke-356/Luke-356/README.md

 - A Master’s in Computer Science at Pace University

 ### 🌱 Learning:
-- Artificial Intelligence for analyzing large datasets and solving real-world problems
+- DevOps CI/CD and Automation
+- Advanced AWS
+- Advanced Linux

 ### 🌟 Passionate About:
 - Solving complex problems with data analytics and statistics
 - Agile SCRUM method for instance result and feedbacks